-One of the great things about arriving to Lisbon airport is that you don’t have to endure a long drive to the city centre.
-The city’s only airport is just 10km from the centre, which makes it one of the world’s most convenient airports.
+One of the great things about arriving to Lisbon Airport is that you don’t have to endure a long drive to the city centre.
+The city’s only airport is just 10km (6mi) from most attractions, which makes it one of the world’s most convenient airports.

-There’s a metro station at Lisbon airport linking to the city centre.
+There is a metro station at Lisbon Airport linking to the city centre.
 The service runs between 6.30am and 1am.

 - Frequency: Every 6 to 10 minutes (red line)

-- Journey time: 35 minutes approximately (Baixa/Chiado station), changing to blue line on São Sebastião station
+- Journey time: 35 minutes approximately (Baixa/Chiado station), changing to green line at Alameda station (metro map)

 - Journey time: 20 minutes approximately (Baixa)

-The airport is about 10km north of the city centre and the journey takes about 20 minutes in light traffic.
-A number of car hire companies operate from the airport.
+The journey takes about 20 minutes in light traffic.
+A number of car hire companies operate at the airport.